bistcuite/eitaapykit/docs/README.md

 ```

 ## Get channel or user details
-To get details about a channel use `get_info` method.
+The `get_info` method, which is a static method, can be used to obtain information about a channel or user.
+There's no need to create an instance of the `Eitaa` class as this method will return a json with some fields:
-`get_info` method is a static method, you can call it without creating an instance of `Eitaa` class and it will return a json that contains 4 fields:
+- `name` : Name of assigned ID
-- `name` : name of channel
+- `image_url` : Image url of assigned ID
-- `image_url` : url of channel's profile
+- `is_verified` : If the ID that has been assigned is from a verified source, the field will be `True`.
-- `users` : subscribers cout
+- `users` : The field will include users count of channel, if the ID that has been assigned is for a channel.
-- `desc` : channel description
+- `description` : The field will include description of the channel, if the ID that has been assigned is for a channel.

 Example :
 ```py